semrush/intergalactic/website/docs/data-display/area-chart/area-chart.md

 tabName: Guide
 ---

-> 💡 The basic data visualization rules in widgets with graphs are described in [Data visualization](/data-display/data-visualization/).
+> 💡 Basic data visualization rules are described in the [Chart principles](/data-display/chart/).

 @## Description